ESIPFed/Governance/ESIP Policies and Procedures/3.0 Business and Finance/ESIP P&P 3.1 Accounting Policies and Procedures.md

     a.
 Policy: All bank and credit card statements will be opened and reviewed in a timely manner.
 Reconciliation and approval will occur within 30 days of the close of the month.
+The Treasurer approves the Executive Director charges and any invoice over $5,000.

     b.
 Procedures:

         i.
-Monthly statements are reviewed by the Finance Manager, who then submits them to a third party bookkeeper for reconciliation.
-The bookkeeper communicates to the Finance Manager any discrepancies, and reports back the results of the reconciliations.
+Monthly statements are reviewed and reconciled by the Operations Director.
+The Operations Director communicates to the Executive Director any discrepancies, and reports back the results of the reconciliations.

 C.  Security